zsyed91/zsyed91.github.io/_posts/2014-11-15-git-branch-diffs.markdown

 layout: post
 title:  Git Tips - Diff 2 branches
 date:   2014-11-15
-summary: How to see what files were changes in one branch vs another (like the master branch)
+summary: How to see what files were changed in one branch vs another (like the master branch)
 ---